Walter Sear

 Walter Edmond Sear (27 April 1930 – 29 April 2010) was an American recording engineer, musician, instrument importer and designer, inventor, composer and film producer.
 He was considered a pioneer in the use of the synthesizer and an expert on vintage recording equipment.
-Sear ran the Sear Sound recording studio (in Hell's Kitchen); known for its vast collection of vintage analog recording equipment and patronized by artists including Steely Dan, Sonic Youth, David Bowie, Wynton Marsalis, Paul McCartney and Patti Smith.
+Sear ran the Sear Sound recording studio in Hell's Kitchen, known for its vast collection of vintage analog recording equipment and patronized by artists including Steely Dan, Sonic Youth, David Bowie, Wynton Marsalis, Paul McCartney and Patti Smith.

-History

-Born in New Orleans, Louisiana, Sear moved with his family to Jackson Heights, Queens at the age of one.
+Career

+Tuba player and designer

 Sear started his long and varied career as a classical tuba player.
 After 4 years at the Curtis Institute of Music, he occasionally subbed as the tuba player for the Philadelphia Orchestra.
 He later worked as a freelancer in New York City, playing for 6 years with the Radio City Music Hall pit orchestra as well as The Symphony of the Air, The Goldman Band, Sound of Music and numerous commercial studios.